aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 ### Bed and Lead Screw

 * When assembling the bed brackets, there is no set measurement where the extrusions go.
 Assemble the bed H bracket with the Z carriages, then add the Z rods and bolt the rods to the frame in the center of the X axis.
 Then remove the middle piece, and use a spirit level (or spirit level app on your phone) to get the longer bed holders the same level as the Y axis frame pieces.
 Make sure the Z carriage can move to the top and bottom smoothly, you should be able to pick up the cube and tip it back and forth and have the Z axis slide easily with gravity.
 Finally, move the carriage to the top, add the Z nut holder to the horizontal piece, and add that horizontal piece back to the bed holders so that the lead screw is straight up and down.
+This is described in more detail [here on Reddit](https://www.reddit.com/r/hypercubecorexy/comments/7peo64/need_help_with_z_carriage/).
 * Tech2C has a video about motors with internal Z screws: [3D Printer stepper motor mod by Tech2C](https://www.youtube.com/watch?v=NmmFoBsSfEQ) but several have found this method to be difficult and ended up ruining the motor or screw or both.
 Vance has had success putting the lead screw in boiling water to weaken the glue.
 You may be better to use a plastic/rubber/wood hammer, not a metal hammer.
 * Jin found this sprung Z nut holder helped her wobbly Z screw a bit: [Z_Nut_Mount_WobbleFix by syahriansyah](https://www.thingiverse.com/thing:2103550)
 * Even Tech2C comments that the 8mm Z rods are a bit flimsy.
-A good 10mm Z remix is: [HyperCube LM10UU Z Axis Carriage by henryarnold](http://www.thingiverse.com/thing:1950819) or using LM10LUU long bearings: [Hypercube LM10LUU Z carriage by diegotrap](https://www.thingiverse.com/thing:2075088)
+A good 10mm Z remix is: [HyperCube LM10UU Z Axis Carriage by henryarnold](http://www.thingiverse.com/thing:1950819) or using LM10LUU long bearings: [Hypercube LM10LUU Z carriage by diegotrap](https://www.thingiverse.com/thing:2075088).
+Many people are using 12mm rods with the HyperCube Evolution Z components.
 * If using a Z limit switch for the endstop, Artur and Henry have holders:
     * [new z endstop and initial printer setup for first print by Artur's Lab](https://www.youtube.com/watch?v=T5Xv6H_RaeI)
     * [Extra goodies for Hypercube by arturslab](https://www.thingiverse.com/thing:2053969)